w3c/css-houdini-drafts/css-typed-om/EXPLAINER.md

 ```

 In the above example, we are manipulating the `height` CSS property by:
+* extract the numeric portion of a string,
 * performing mathematical operation,
 * converting a number to a string,
 * appending a unit to the resulting string.

 The CSS parser will then parse the final string and convert it back to a number for the CSS engine.

-With Typed OM you will be manipulating typed Javascript objects thereby eliminating the CSS Parser altogether.
+With Typed OM you can manipulate typed Javascript objects thereby eliminating the CSS Parser altogether.
 The above example will now read as follows:

 ```
 let heightValue = element.attributeStyleMap.get('height');
 heightValue.value++;
-target.attributeStyleMap.set('height', heightValue)
+target.attributeStyleMap.set('height', heightValue);
 ```

 In the above code, `heightValue` gets assigned a `CSSUnitValue` with a value set to the current value of the height and the unit set to 'px'.
 You can then modify the unit as you would do an integer and not have to incur the cost of manipulating a string.